-“The tenacity of the groups to continue to meet and look toward the future sustainability of the university has been impressive,” said Jessica Prata, Assistant Vice President for Environmental Stewardship.
+“The tenacity of the groups to continue to meet and look toward the future sustainability of the university has been impressive,” said Jessica Prata, Assistant Vice President for the Office of Sustainability.
 “Even despite the public’s priorities shifting largely away from sustainability to place public health at the forefront, these groups persisted.”

 In a Zoom call, the five working group leads dictated their findings and recommendations.
 They asked for input from the SSAC on their proposals, which included not only high-level goals, but also a list of strategies for achieving them.

 The goals of both the Energy and Transportation groups focused on putting Columbia on a path to carbon neutrality by reducing emissions, without the use of offsets, by 2050 or sooner.
 They proposed a variety of strategies ranging from building energy use reduction to changing the behavior of Columbia’s drive-alone commuters by offering more incentives for sustainable travel.